SujalChoudhari/BetaTrader/core/data/TSD.md

-# core/data — Technical Specification & Design (current)
+# Data — Technical Specification & Design (current)

 This TSD summarizes the actual, implemented design and practical notes for the `core/data` module.
 It is intended for developers who will read, extend, or debug the persistence layer.